Gokulakrishnan0610/Udemy-Clone/README.md

 **CSS:** Basic styling to replicate the look and feel of the Udemy platform.

 ## How to View
-You can access my Udemy Clone website by visiting [Link] Feel free to explore the content.
+You can access my Udemy Clone website by visiting [https://gokulakrishnan0610.github.io/Udemy-Clone/] Feel free to explore the content.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any improvements or new features you'd like to add.